The BEST soft and chewy vegan snickerdoodles. A tangy cinnamon sugar cookie that’s so easy to make with just 9 ingredients and ready in 20 minutes!

 - Refined Coconut Oil: Unrefined coconut oil will function the same in the recipe, but it may leave a slight coconut flavor to the cookies.
 I do not recommend using any other vegetable oils, as they are liquid at room temperature and will make the cookies very soft.
 Vegan butter will probably work fine.

 - Granulated Sugar: I do not recommend subbing coconut sugar or any liquid sweetener.
 Coconut sugar makes the cookies dense and liquid sweetener will ruin the texture.
-Sugar with smaller granulated sugar crystals will produce the best tender crumb.
+Smaller granulated sugar crystals will produce the best tender crumb.

 - Applesauce: Though prevalent in the US, I understand applesauce is a much less common ingredient in other countries.
 But don’t worry!
 You can easily make your own at home by puréeing simmered apples (there are lots of recipes online).
 I do not recommend subbing mashed banana as the cookies will have a distinct banana flavor.